How to send email from a specified range of cells in Excel?

 Send email from a specified range of cells in Excel

-4. Click "Insert" > "Module", then copy and paste the below VBA code into the Module window.
+4. On the menu bar, click Insert > Module to add a new code module.
+Then, copy and paste the following VBA code into the module window.

 VBA code: Send email with a specified range in Excel